pfertyk/blog/content/pep8_github_linting_bot.rst

 .. image:: |filename|images/pep8_bot_disabled_celery_worker.png
    :alt: Disabled celery worker

-To fix this, go to Resources, click the "Edit" icon next to worker, click the switch and confirm.
+To fix this, go to **Resources**, click the edit icon next to ``worker``, switch the state and confirm.

-Next go to Settings and click "Reveal Config Vars".
+Next go to **Settings** and click **Reveal Config Vars**.
 You should see the following variables:

 .. code:: ini

-        LANG
         RABBITMQ_BIGWIG_URL
         RABBITMQ_BIGWIG_TX_URL
         RABBITMQ_BIGWIG_RX_URL

 You need to configure the settings file and workspace for your bot.
-You also have to specify the name of the server, which is the same as your app's domain (you can find it in Settings -> Domains).
+You also have to specify the name of the server, which is the same as your app's domain (you can find it in **Settings** -> **Domains**).
 In my case, the additional configuration looked like this:

 ======================= =========================
 LINTREVIEW_SERVER_NAME  pep8-linter.herokuapp.com